Severson-Group/AMDC-Firmware/CONTRIBUTING.md

 The C code within this repository (`/sdk/bare/`) is formatted using an auto-formatting tool.
 The coding style closely follows the [Webkit guidelines](https://webkit.org/code-style-guidelines/), with minor modifications.
 The formatting style file resides in the root of this repository (`/.clang-format`).
 This defines the style rules.

 To run the auto-formatting tool on your code, make sure you have installed version 10 or later of `clang-format`.
+The following scripts are designed to run on Linux.
+Using these on Windows or Mac will require some adjustment.

+#### Check Formatting

 To simply check your code for style correctness **and not change the code**, run `scripts/check-format.sh` from the root of this repository.
 This script will output the required changes to adhere to style rules.

+#### Format Inline

 The auto-format tool can also change your code inline to adhere to the style rules.
 To do this, run `/scripts/format.sh` from the root directory of this repository. **This script will format your code inline.
 These changes cannot be undone.** After formatting, look at the changes using `git diff` to ensure they are reasonable.